alexmortali/recipe_me/README.md

 - CSS Code was put through [W3 CSS Validator](https://jigsaw.w3.org/css-validator/) which reported no problems.
 - app.py was put through [PEP8 Validator](http://pep8online.com/) with some problems with whitespace and indentation but all have been amended now.
 - The site was tested on Chrome and Safari on multiple devices including iPhone 7, iPad, laptop and desktop.
+- Unittesting was used to check the response code of a number routes were 200, they were all successfull.

+#### Manual testing
+A great deal of manual testing was used for the site, for example:
+- All buttons/ were manually testing to see if they were pointing in the right direction.
+- All functionality was manually tested on both desktop and mobile.
+For example all the possibilities that come with submitting any of the forms.
+All forms now work correctly.
+- All pages were tested on desktop and mobile for page layout and readability of content.
+There was some issues with some elements being too big for mobile devices but this has now been amended.

+# Deployement
+This project was developed using [AWS Cloud9.](https://aws.amazon.com/cloud9/) [Git](https://git-scm.com/) was used for version control and backup.
+The projects remote repository on GitHub is [here](https://github.com/alexmortali/fifa-data-dashboard).
+From there the the site is deployed to [Heroku](https://www.heroku.com/home).

+The results of this can be seen [here](https://recipe-me-project-3.herokuapp.com/)

+# Credits
+#### CONTENT
+The data was taken from [here.](https://www.kaggle.com/karangadiya/fifa19) It has been edited slightly to remove blanks, typos and some of the rows.
+All content throughout the site was written by me.

+#### MEDIA
+The image of Messi was taken from [here](https://mundoalbiceleste.com/2018/09/24/lionel-messi-fifa-best-argentina-coach/)

+#### ACKNOWLEDGEMENTS
+- [Corey Schafer Youtube](https://www.youtube.com/watch?v=QnDWIZuWYW0&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=) - This was used mainly for knowledge on wtforms.
+- [Unittesting](https://medium.com/@neeti.jain/how-to-do-unit-testing-in-flask-and-find-code-coverage-fa5201399bc4) - This blog post helped with unittesting.
+- [Mongo Docs](https://docs.mongodb.com/manual/reference/operator/query/regex/) - These docs were used to help with using mongodb.